Choosing the best card machines for small businesses

 A payment gateway solution – at a very basic level, a payment gateway takes customer card details when they pay and transfers these securely to your acquiring bank.
 It then passes the same details on to the issuing bank so that the transaction can be completed.
 Read more about the potential power of payment gateway solutions for your business.

-Find out more about different types of card reader.
+Find out more on the different types of card reader we offer.

-The costs of a card machine worked out
+3. The cost of a card machine worked out

-For more established small businesses, entering into a contract with a payment processor and renting card machines as part of that contract might be a better option.
-One of the main differences between buying a card reader outright and renting one as part of the contract is the transaction fees you’ll pay.
-Generally speaking, transaction fees are higher with card readers you buy outright, while you might be able to negotiate lower transactions fees if you rent terminals as part of a contract.
+For more established small businesses, entering into a contract with the payment processor and renting card machines as part of that contract might be a better option.
+One of the main differences between buying a card reader outright vs renting is the transaction fees paid, which generally speaking are higher when buying outright – while you might be able to negotiate lower transaction fees if renting under contract.

 There’s no one-size-fits-all when it comes to picking a card machine for your small business.
 And that’s an important tip to bear in mind because it can be easy to go for the first or cheapest option when you want to start accepting card payments.

 This is so you can start to work out what your merchant services fees might be.
-If you call Barclaycard Business for a quote (0800 046 6814), the team will take you through a series of questions, which will give you an insight into how much it could cost you to take card payments.
+If you call Barclaycard Payments for a quote on 0800 158 5149, the team will take you through a series of questions, which will give you an insight into how much it could cost you to take card payments.

 It can be tempting to go for a card reader that fulfils your needs right now.
 However, some options are better when it comes to scaling with your business.
 Again, when you’re researching card readers for your business, it’s worth asking this question of the payment provider you’re talking to.

-Now you’ve got a good idea of what card readers are, some of the benefits you could see for your small business, and access to related information on topics like merchant service fees, it’s time for the next step.
+You’ve got a good idea of what card readers are, the benefits for your small business and access to information on topics like merchant service fees, so it’s time for the next step.

-Explore the range of Barclaycard card readers to see which one could help you improve the shopping experience for your customers.
+Explore the our range of card readers to see which could help you improve the shopping experience for your customers.